 You have to post your documents to their office, or you can get the Consulate to send them for you, using a diplomatic bag.
 Return of the legalised documents may take up to six weeks.

 All non-Spanish documents have to be officially translated.
 For this, you'll need to use a "sworn translator", or traductor jurado who is registered with the Spanish Ministry of Foreign Affairs.
-You can access a list of these here.
-Scroll down to page 478(!).
+You'll find more info on this webpage:

 Civil Versus Religious

 If you have a religious wedding, in a church, chapel, or other venue where there is a presiding official qualified to perform these types of ceremonies, the marriage will be recognised in Spanish law.
 To subsequently obtain a legal marriage certificate, however, it must be then registered with the local civil authority.

 You must first find out if the person officiating at your wedding is licenced to perform marriages and establish the civil registration.
 He or she will then carry out the civil registration for you or give you the necessary documents for you to do it yourself.

 The Spanish Ministry of Justice has a useful webpage on this subject.
 Here is the address: